Humor and comedy lover; social media addict; self-proclaimed trivia junkie; spelling and grammar Nazi; book, TV, and movie fanatic.

 When Hiroshima was published in The New Yorker in 1946, the 31,000-word article took the entire magazine.
 Its intention, by both Hersey and the editors of the magazine, was to provide an eye-opening account of the devastation caused by the bomb the previous summer.

-Most Americans were unaware of the details following the bombing; by providing the stories of these six survivors, Hersey had the intention of educating the public about the severity of the attack, which ties back into the idea of repetition in history.
+Most Americans were unaware of the details following the bombing; by providing the stories of these six survivors, Hersey intended to educate the public about the severity of the attack, which ties back to the idea of repetition in history.
 As a journalist, Hersey sought to educate the American public about the event so that in the future, more consideration may be taken before such a rash decision, like the use of a nuclear weapon on a civilian city, is made.

 The 6 people followed in the novel were real people affected by the bombing.
 Hersey interviewed them and used elements of their real stories in his book.

 Hersey’s work in Hiroshima is qualified under the categories of truth, loyalty to citizens, and verification within journalistic standards; he spent time in Japan researching and interviewing eyewitnesses.
 The six victims covered in the book are real people, and Hersey tells their true stories.